 7. From apathy to dependence – Increasing numbers of people lack the virtues and zeal necessary to work and contribute.

-The suffering and the sacrifices that built the culture are now a distant memory.
+The suffering and the sacrifices that built the culture are now distant memory.
 As discipline and work increasingly seem “too hard,” dependence grows.
 The collective culture now tips in the direction of dependence.
-Suffering of any sort seems intolerable.
+The suffering of any sort seems intolerable.
 But virtue is not seen as the solution.

 Having lived on the sacrifices of others for years, the civilization now insists that “others” must solve their woes.
-This ushers in growing demands for governmental, collective solutions.
-This in turns deepens dependence, as solutions move from personal virtue and local, family-based sacrifices to centralized ones.
+This ushered in growing demands for governmental, collective solutions.
+This in turn deepens dependence, as solutions move from personal virtue and local, family-based sacrifices to centralized ones.

 8. From dependence back to bondage – As dependence increases, so does centralized power.

 Dependent people tend to become increasingly dysfunctional and desperate.
-Seeking a savior, they look to strong central leadership.
+Seeking a savior, they look to the strong central leadership.
 But centralized power corrupts, and tends to usher in increasing intrusion by centralized power.
-Injustice and intrusion multiplies.
+Injustice and intrusion multiply.
 But those in bondage know of no other solutions.

 Another possibility is that a more powerful nation or group is able to enter, by invasion or replacement, and destroy the final vestiges of a decadent civilization and replace it with their own culture.